cydriclopez/docker-ng-dev/README.md

 # 5. Then reload ~/.bashrc by entering command: . ~/.bashrc

 # After step 5 you can then run the alias command: angular
-# You will now be in the Node-Angular container.
+# You will now be in the Angular-Node container.
 To exit type: exit

+# IMPORTANT NOTE:
+# Code generated from inside the container will be owned by the root
+# account which will make them read-only from your code editor.
+This
+# can be corrected by running the command:
+#
+# sudo chown -R $USER:$USER <generated-code-folder-name>
+#
+# This command will let you be the owner of the code generated from inside
+# the Angular-Node Docker container.
+Thus making them editable in your editor.

 FROM node:14.18-alpine
 RUN npm install -g @angular/cli